SachinThakur08/E-CommerceProject/README.md

 - **Exception Layer:** Manages and processes exceptions.
 - **Model Layer:** Represents the data structure.
 - **Repository Layer:** Manages data persistence and retrieval.

+## Project Explanation

+### Overview
+This product management system is a backend application built with Spring Boot MVC, designed to manage book information efficiently.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on book records.

+### Adding Books
+Users can add new books by providing the book's ISBN, name, and author.
+The system ensures that each ISBN is unique to maintain data integrity.
+A flash message "New book added successfully" confirms the action.

+### Viewing Books
+Users can view a list of all books added to the system.
+This feature helps in keeping track of the book inventory.

+### Editing Books
+If there is a need to update the details of a book, users can do so by editing the book information based on the ISBN.
+This ensures that updates are accurately applied to the correct book.
+A flash message "Book updated successfully" confirms the action.

+### Deleting Books
+Users can remove a book from the system by deleting the book information based on the ISBN.
+This feature helps in maintaining an up-to-date record of available books.
+A flash message "Book deleted successfully" confirms the action.

+### Validation
+The system includes validation mechanisms to prevent duplicate ISBN entries, ensuring that each book in the database has a unique identifier.
+A flash message "Duplicate ISBN not allowed" indicates when a duplicate ISBN entry is attempted.

 ## 📂 Project Structure